vterzoglou/DIP-ImageStitching/README.md

-# DIP-ImageStitching
+# Purpose
-Image Stitching Project for the course of Digitial Image Processing in Aristotle University of Thessaloniki\
+A simple project created in order to stitch together 2 images of the same scene in a new panorama-like image.\ This Image Stitching Project was implemented for the course of Digitial Image Processing in Aristotle University of Thessaloniki\
 (Dept. of Electrical and Computer Engineering)

 # Usage
 Main file (main_exe.m) is split into sections corresponding to different subtasks found in Task_Outline.pdf\